-A dermoid cyst of skin is a cyst which lies deep to the skin and is lined by skin.
+A dermoid cyst of skin is a cyst which lies deep to the skin and is lined by epithelium similar to that of skin (epidermis).
 So a dermoid cyst can be called an epidermal cyst.
-It contians thin-walled tumors that contain different amounts of fatty masses.
-Occasionally, they contain horny masses and hairs.
+It contains thin-walled tumors that contain different amounts of fatty tissue.
+Occasionally, they contain horny masses and hair.

 These cysts are lined by squamous epithelium and these contain pultaceous or tooth paste like material which contain desquamated epithelial cells.